OpenMoonRay/openmoonray-docs/docs/beta/building.md

 exit
 ```

-## Running Arras Using Pre-Built Moonray
+## Running Arras Using Pre-Built MoonRay
 **Run the mini-coordinator**

 Download the latest mini-coordinator from